NSHipster/articles/2014-10-28-cmdevicemotion.md

 Lastly, let's try using the device's attitude to enable a new interaction for a flash-card app, designed to be used by two study buddies.
 Instead of manually switching between the prompt and the answer, we'll automatically switch the view as the device turns around, so the quizzer sees the answer while the person being quizzed only sees the prompt.

 Figuring out this switch from the reference frame would be tricky.
-We'd need to somehow take into account the starting orientation of the device and then determine which direction the device is pointing so we know which angles to monitor.
-Instead, we can save a `CMAttitude` instance and use it as the "zero point" for an adjusted set of Euler angles, using the `multiplyByInverseOfAttitude()` method to translate all future attitude updates.
+To know which angles to monitor, we would somehow need to take into account the starting orientation of the device and then determine which direction the device is pointing.
+Instead, we can save a `CMAttitude` instance and use it as the "zero point" for an adjusted set of Euler angles, calling the `multiplyByInverseOfAttitude()` method to translate all future attitude updates.

-When the quizzer taps the button to begin the quiz, we first configure the interaction - note the "pull" of the deviceMotion for `initialAttitude`:
+When the quizzer taps the button to begin the quiz, we first configure the interaction—note the "pull" of the deviceMotion for `initialAttitude`:

 ```swift
 // get magnitude of vector via Pythagorean theorem